 “If ye had known Me, ye should have known My Father also; and from henceforth ye know Him, and have seen Him.”

-But Phillip was still struggling to catch Jesus’ implication so he asked Him to show them the Father (John 14:8).
+Jesus clarified that because you have known Me, you know the Father, and you have seen Him!
+Wow!
+That’s an epic revelation.
+But Phillip struggled to catch Jesus’s implication, so he asked Him to show them the Father (John 14:8).
 So, Jesus gave one of the clearest of all answers in Scripture about His deity in John 14:9-10:

 “…Have I been so long a time with you, and yet hast thou not known Me, Philip?
 He that hath seen Me hath seen the Father; and how sayest thou then, ‘Show us the Father’?
 Believest thou not that I am in the Father, and the Father in Me?…”

 Jesus made the messianic claim that He was literally God in human flesh.
 That is the quintessential message of the Christmas story; God came to dwell with us.
 I can’t see how that is anything other than wonderful to celebrate.